Aspie96/blog/content/posts/free-speech.md

 Behaviours such as fraud, dealing in child pornography, credible threats of illegal violence and defamation do not fall within the scope of protected speech.

-Artistic and literary works of authorship, including software, are covered by copyright (or "author's rights") according to the [Berne Convention](https://www.wipo.int/treaties/en/ip/berne/).
-However, this only applies to the works themselves and [does not extend to ideas](https://www.copyright.gov/title17/92chap1.html#102).
-Limitations to exclusive rights exist in the [US](https://www.copyright.gov/title17/92chap1.html#107) and the [EU](http://data.europa.eu/eli/dir/2019/790/oj) and they help to preserve freedom of speech.
+Artistic and literary works of authorship, including software, are automatically covered by copyright (or "author's rights") according to international treaties.
+This only applies to the works themselves and [not ideas](https://www.copyright.gov/title17/92chap1.html#102).
+There are [limitations and exceptions](https://www.wipo.int/copyright/en/limitations/) to exclusive rights and they help to preserve freedom of speech.

-Laws concerning [digital rights management](https://www.eff.org/issues/drm) systems can hamper the use of exceptions to copyright.
+Laws concerning [digital rights management](https://www.eff.org/issues/drm) systems can hamper the use of limitations and exceptions to copyright.
 Together with [software patents](https://wiki.endsoftwarepatents.org/wiki/Freedom_of_expression), they also restrict freedom of expression through computer code.

 ### In the United States

-The [First Amendment](https://constitution.congress.gov/constitution/amendment-1/) to the US Constitution prevents the government from suppressing freedom of religion, of speech, of the press and of assembly and the [right to petition](https://en.wikipedia.org/wiki/Right_to_petition_in_the_United_States).
+The [First Amendment](https://constitution.congress.gov/constitution/amendment-1/) to the US Constitution prevents the government from abridging freedom of religion, of speech, of the press and of assembly and the [right to petition](https://en.wikipedia.org/wiki/Right_to_petition_in_the_United_States).
 This protection, however, has [exceptions](https://en.wikipedia.org/wiki/United_States_free_speech_exceptions).

 Hate speech is allowed in the country, as it is [covered](https://www.washingtonpost.com/news/volokh-conspiracy/wp/2015/05/07/no-theres-no-hate-speech-exception-to-the-first-amendment/) by the First Amendment.
 Sexual obscenity, on the other hand, is [unprotected](https://www.justice.gov/criminal-ceos/obscenity) and can therefore be censored.